jeromecoupe/webstoemp/_posts/2015-07-17-building-your-own-front-end-styleguide.md

 Front-end codebases have a tendency to put on weight over time and get more complex while we all strive for them to stay lean, understandable and maintainable.

-All UI toolkits have migrated to a pre-processor architecture these days and including only the components you need is a possibility but, again, you have to know someone else's codebase and its dependencies trees quite well to only include what you need.
+All UI toolkits have migrated to a pre-processor architecture these days and including only the components you need is a possibility but, again, you have to know someone else's codebase and its dependencies tree quite well to only include what you need.
 In cases where the toolkit does not quite provide you with what you need, you will have to override certain things or to add your own components that might have to interact with certain elements of the toolkit.
 That will inevitably translate into a more fragile and less manageable codebase.

 All this can be avoided if you start with the basic tools and components you need and build up the tools and components you need to solve your own problems.

 ## Famous last words

-Let me reiterate again, tools like Bootstrap or Foundation are not evil per se.
+Let me reiterate once again, tools like Bootstrap or Foundation are not evil per se.
 They make a lot of sense when building quick prototypes and can teach us a lot in terms of documentation, pattern identification and problem solving.
-In fact, they can even make total sense for small projects or when budgets are tight.
+One could even argue they make total sense for small projects or when budgets are tight.

-I am just arguing that they might not be the best choices for bespoke projects having specific needs.
+My basic argument is that they might not be the best choices for bespoke projects having specific needs.
 If you are going to live with a codebase for a while and evolve and grow with it, you are better off rolling your own.
 Standing on the shoulders of giants here: [Mark D Otto](https://speakerdeck.com/mdo/build-your-own-bootstrap) and "Web Standards Southern Gentleman" [Dave Rupert](http://daverupert.com/2013/04/responsive-deliverables/) are basically saying the same thing.